Thursday, February 22, 2024

 Warning number 1.
 Valve amps contain lethal voltages.
 Don't go poking around in there if you are not sure of what you're doing, as you might just end up dead.

 Warning number 2.
-Upgrading cheap valve amps can be an expensive exercise.
+Upgrading cheap valve amps can be an expensive exercise, with no financial return when you decide to sell.

 OK, so if you have read anything about Vox AC4 mods, you’ll read a lot about bright caps.
-People buy the amp, decide they don't like it, and then try and mod their way out of it.
-I think these are the same people running it at low levels and regret their purchase and then desperately try to fix it (huge assumption on my part, but there it is).
+My view is that people buy the amp, decide they don't like it, and then try to mod their way out of it.
+I think these are the same people who run it at low levels and regret their purchase, then desperately try to fix it (a huge assumption on my part, but there it is).

-The caps in question are C6, the 120pf cap across pins 3 and 2 on the gain pot, and C20, the 100pf cap across the same pins of the volume pot.
-If the description I just gave and the schematic don't mean anything to you, the small capacitors are similar to a treble bleed on a guitar volume pot - when the gain or volume are low, the caps let high frequencies through.
+The capacitors in question are C6, the 120pf cap across pins 3 and 2 on the gain pot, and C20, the 100pf cap across the same pins of the volume pot.
+If the description I just gave and the schematic don't mean anything to you, the small capacitors are similar to a treble bleed on a guitar volume pot - when the gain or volume is low, the caps let high frequencies through (bypassing the pot).
 The effect reduces as the pots are turned up.

 The Cab

 After bright caps, the next "fix"' for the AC4 is taking the back off the cabinet, or enlarging the bass port (which is tiny).
 I tried it - taking the back off did make a difference, but not as much as I was led to believe it would on the forums.
-It was more open sounding - there's a surprise.
-I haven’t had the amp for very long, I’ll need to test this in more acoustic environments before I make a final decision on this.
+It was a little more open-sounding - there's a surprise.
+Again, the biggest improvement that I can find is turning it up, to the point where the room starts to play a larger role in the sound that the amp is producing.

 The Speaker

-The VX12 is actually a 16ohm rebranded Celestion Seventy 80 which is described by Celestion as detailed and crisply defined with a tightly controlled low-end and punchy aggressive upper mid-range.
+The VX12 is a rebranded Celestion Seventy 80, which is described by Celestion as detailed and crisply defined with a tightly controlled low-end and punchy aggressive upper mid-range.
 The top-end response is also subtly increased.

 The Seventy-80 is a much-maligned speaker, with ample hate online compared to Vintage 30s and Greenbacks etc, although they do have their fans, and a fair number of people thinking they don't deserve the poor reputation they have.